suhasm/AutoRedox/README.md

 ## Setting up an Opentrons OT2

 This is written from the perspective of a Windows 11 Pro machine (Lenovo P14s).
-Should be similar for mac and linux, except for [minor variation in SSH procedure.](https://support.opentrons.com/s/article/Setting-up-SSH-access-to-your-OT-2)
+Procedure is similar for mac and linux, except for [minor variation in SSH procedure.](https://support.opentrons.com/s/article/Setting-up-SSH-access-to-your-OT-2)

 ### Basic setup